-Success in your legal practice has a lot to do with the way you handle the opposing counsel.
+Success in your legal practice has a lot to do with the way you handle a difficult lawyer, who is also an opposing counsel.

-Every lawyer who has practiced long enough, especially in litigation, must have met an opposing counsel who made his or her job difficult.
+Every lawyer who has practiced long enough, especially in litigation, must have met a difficult lawyer and opposing counsel who made their job difficult.

 A difficult opposing counsel is every legal practitioner’s nightmare.
 Even judges dread the thought of presiding over matters involving a difficult lawyer.

 Their fears are understandable.
 Difficult lawyers seem to have a penchant for employing unethical tactics to win a case.